graphql-devise/graphql_devise/README.md

   )
 end
 ```
+This can be done using the generator or manually.
 The second argument of the `mount_graphql_devise` method is a hash of options where you can
 customize how the queries and mutations are mounted into the schema.
 For a list of available
 options go [here](#available-mount-options)